gnames/gnparser/README.md

 ## Introduction

 Global Names Parser or ``gnparser`` is a program written in Go for breaking up scientific names into their different elements.
-It is uses [peg] -- a Parsing Expression Grammar (PEG) library.
+It uses [peg] -- a Parsing Expression Grammar (PEG) tool.

 Many other parsing algorithms for scientific names use regular expressions.
 This approach works well for extracting canonical forms in simple cases.